k-7iro/NanaOS/README.md

 If you want to know more, you can check the wiki [Here](https://github.com/k-7iro/NanaOS/wiki).

 ## Install
+> NanaOS can never be installed on a "real" computer like the one in front of you.
+It also cannot be installed on computers of mods other than ComputerCraft and its forks, such as OpenComputers.
+These are specifications, so please **DO NOT** post bugs in issues.

 Run This Command on the Advanced Computer / Turtle / Pocket Computer:

 `wget run https://raw.githubusercontent.com/k-7iro/NanaOS/main/install.lua`